 Always ask your provider if you have any questions or would like more information.

-Many providers like to keep a child in the office for observation for about 15 or 20 minutes after getting vaccines, in the unlikely event of an allergic reaction or in case the child becomes dizzy or faints.
+CDC recommends to keep a child in the office for observation for about 15 or 20 minutes after getting vaccines, in the unlikely event of an allergic reaction or in case the child becomes dizzy or faints.

 If your child has a moderate or severe cold or other illness, you might be asked to postpone vaccinations until he gets better.